House votes to prevent a government shutdown as GOP Speaker Johnson relies on Democrats for help

 WASHINGTON (AP) — The House voted overwhelmingly Tuesday to prevent a government shutdown after new Republican Speaker Mike Johnson was forced to reach across the aisle to Democrats when hard-right conservatives revolted against his plan.

-This time, Johnson of Louisiana appeared on track for a temporarily better outcome.
+For now, Johnson of Louisiana appeared on track for a better outcome.
 His approach, which the Senate is expected to approve by week’s end, effectively pushes a final showdown over government funding to the new year.

 “Making sure that government stays in operation is a matter of conscience for all of us.
 We owe that to the American people,” Johnson said earlier Tuesday at a news conference at the Capitol.